Mariavellous/mastermind_game/README.md

 I know that I want different players stored in the database so that they can keep track of their own games.
 Therefore, I need a `Players` table.

-I want to be able to store the secret code of the specific game.
+I want to be able to store the secret code and result of each game.
+So I knew I need a `Games` table.

 I need to be able to remember all the players' guesses so a `Guesses` table is a must.
 The player will be playing against the computer that will provide `hints` to the player.
 Hints will be stored in `Guesses` table as well.

 The tables are related to each other.
 Each Guess row is tied to a specific `game_id` in the `Games` table.
 Each Game row is tied to specific players in the `Players` table using the `player_one_id` and `player_two_id` columns.
 I want to be able to display all the games of each player to show completed games or in-progress games so that players have option to review it or come back at another time.